MonstreX/voyager/docs/bread/formfields/adv-media-files.md

 `adv_media_files` is a gallery/collection field built on top of Voyager's Media Storage subsystem (polymorphic `media` table).
 It supports uploading multiple files, reordering, bulk selection, replacing a file, editing props, and cropping images.

+This field is designed as a "power gallery" for admins:
+- supports mixed file types (images + documents)
+- shows file-type icons for non-images
+- persists ordering immediately on drag-and-drop
+- stores additional metadata per media item in `media.props`

 ## Details JSON

 ```json